maxh/maxheinritz.com/_notes/entity-and-value-object.md

 }
 ```

-For the logistics domain, an important use case for addresses is analytics to showing all inbound shipments to a particular address both, both looking ahead and looking back.
-A stable identifier to an address is useful for normalization across shipments, but it should be immutable because old shipment data should not change.
+For the logistics domain, an important use case for addresses is showing all inbound shipments to a particular address, both looking ahead and looking back.
+A stable identifier to an address is useful for normalization across shipments, but the value referenced by the identifier should be immutable because historic shipment data should not change.

 To fix typos and handle rerouted shipments, new address entities can be created and the shipment entities (which can be mutable) should be updated.